 The Painted Desert and Petrified Forest National Park has the world’s largest and most colorful collection of petrified wood.
 It is also the only national park in the United States that protects a portion of Route 66.

-The northern section of the park encompasses the Painted Desert—approximately 146 square miles of colorful badlands and multihued mesas of stratified layers of mudstone, shale, and siltstone pigmented by iron and magnesium deposits.
+The northern section of the park encompasses the Painted Desert—approximately 146 square miles (378 sq km) of badlands and multihued mesas of stratified layers of mudstone, shale, and siltstone pigmented by iron and magnesium deposits.
 The southern section of the park contains the Petrified Forest with historic structures, archaeological sites, and fossils that date back more than 200 million years.

 Painted Desert Visitor Center

-Less than 0.5 mile from the I-40 exit is the Painted Desert Visitor Center (8am-5pm daily Sept.
-20-Apr.
-4, 7am-7pm daily Apr.
-5-Sept.
-19), which houses books, petrified wood exhibits, and park information.
-A film about the park is shown continuously throughout the day.
+Less than 0.5 mile (0.8 km) from the I-40 exit is the Painted Desert Visitor Center (8am-5pm daily), which houses a bookstore, hands-on petrified wood exhibits, and park information and services.
+A free film about the park is shown continuously throughout the day.
 The visitors center is adjacent to a restaurant, gift shop, and gas station; restrooms are available.

 Painted Desert Rim Trail

 The Painted Desert Rim Trail has remarkable views of the Painted Desert.
-Approximately one mile after the northern park entrance is the pull-off for Tawa Point, where the Painted Desert Rim Trail begins.
+Approximately 1 mile (1.6 km) after the northern park entrance is the pull-off for Tawa Point, where the Painted Desert Rim Trail begins.
 The trail travels along the canyon rim and includes several information panels about the wildlife, geology, and ancient people of the region.
-In 0.5 mile, you’ll reach the Painted Desert Inn and then Kachina Point with its panoramic views of the red, orange, pink, and purple rocks.
+In 0.5 mile (0.8 km), you’ll reach the Painted Desert Inn and then Kachina Point with its panoramic views of the red, orange, pink, and purple rocks.
 From Kachina Point, the trail enters a 5- to 8-million-year-old volcanic area.
 Once you reach Kachina Point, turn around and head back to the Tawa Point parking lot.

 Painted Desert Inn

-The restored 1924 Painted Desert Inn is 2 miles north on the park road.
-The inn was built with wood and stone in the Pueblo Revival style with flagstone terraces and earth-textured walls that are two feet thick.
-In 1940, the Fred Harvey Company managed the place to serve passengers traveling the Santa Fe Railway, then it closed in 1942.
+The restored 1924 Painted Desert Inn (9am-5pm daily) is 2 miles (3.2 km) north on the park road.
+The inn was built with wood and stone in the Pueblo Revival style.
+Think flagstone terraces and thick, earth-textured walls.
+In 1940, the Fred Harvey Company managed the inn to serve passengers traveling the Santa Fe Railway before the inn closed in 1942.

-In 1947, architect Mary Jane Colter renovated the inn with a new color scheme and glass windows to display the surrounding landscape—a pioneering style of architecture that brought inside the essence of the outdoors.
+In 1947, architect Mary Jane Colter renovated the inn with a new color scheme and glass windows to display the surrounding landscape—a pioneering style of architecture (now popular throughout much of Arizona) that brought the outdoors in.
 The interior lunchroom, where the Harvey Girls served hungry train passengers, features murals painted by Hopi artist Fred Kabotie.
 The inn closed again in 1963 and was scheduled for demolition in 1976.
-The National Park Service stepped in to list it on the National Register of Historic Places and saved it.
+The National Park Service saved it by listing it on the National Register of Historic Places.
 In 1987, the secretary of the interior designated the inn a National Historic Landmark.